kubeflow/website/content/docs/started/k8s/overview.md

 The Kubernetes cluster must meet the following minimum requirements:

+  * Your cluster must include at least one worker node with a minimum of:
+    * 4 CPU
+    * 50 GB storage
+    * 12 GB memory

   * The recommended Kubernetes version is {{% kubernetes-tested-version %}}.
     Kubeflow has been validated and tested on Kubernetes
     {{% kubernetes-tested-version %}}.